Bayswater, Western Australia: 21st century

 As of the 2010s and 2020s, development in the Bayswater town centre and around Meltham station is a contentious issue.
 The City of Bayswater started work on a structure plan for the Bayswater town centre in November 2015.
-The structure plan would cover building heights, land uses and connections for cars, pedestrians and cyclists.
-A draft of the structure plan was released in July 2017, and public comments on it were invited in August 2017.
+This plan would cover building heights, land uses and connections for cars, pedestrians and cyclists.
+A draft was released in July 2017, and public comments on it were invited in August 2017.

 In June 2019, DevelopmentWA (previously the Metropolitan Redevelopment Authority) began the process of expanding the Midland Redevelopment Area to include the areas around Bayswater station and High Wycombe station, renaming it the Metronet East Redevelopment Area.
 DevelopmentWA said the purpose of the redevelopment area was to "maximise development opportunities arising from the station upgrades and help create a well-designed and connected community hub."
 Its purpose would be to take development planning control away from the local government and the Western Australian Planning Commission (WAPC), and give it to DevelopmentWA.
 The boundaries of the area were formally established in May 2020.
 A draft redevelopment scheme for Metronet East was released in August 2020.
 The redevelopment scheme was formally adopted in May 2021, transferring planning authority from the City of Bayswater and the WAPC to DevelopmentWA.
 The redevelopment scheme provides the legal process for applying for development in the redevelopment area.

 In July 2021, draft design guidelines for the Bayswater section of the Metronet East Redevelopment Area were released to public comment.
 The design guidelines are intended to guide the redevelopment of land within the redevelopment area, including guides for building heights, setbacks, and provision of car parking spaces.
 The draft guidelines allow for buildings as tall as 15 stories in the central part of the town centre.
 The development scheme allows for buildings to break the design guidelines if DevelopmentWA approves the development application for that building.

 In 2019 and 2020, the City of Bayswater proposed to turn part of eastern Bayswater into a new suburb called Meltham, reminiscent of the old townsite of Meltham Heights.
 The new suburb would have centred on Meltham station within an area of 107 ha.
 Responses from the residents indicated that 54% were opposed to the renaming for various reasons, including criticism of the name, worries that property values would decrease and the association of Meltham with anti-social behaviour.
 City of Bayswater councillors decided in May 2020 not to proceed with the new suburb.

-In February 2020, City of Bayswater councillors voted to heritage protect the entire town centre.
+In February 2020, City of Bayswater councillors voted to heritage-protect the entire town centre.
 This resulted in a backlash from some residents and the community group Future Bayswater, who say that it may hamper development and protect buildings with little-to-no heritage value.
-However, other residents and the community group Bayswater Deserves Better praised the move to heritage protection.
+However, other residents and the community group Bayswater Deserves Better praised the move to protect heritage.
 The structure plan was finalised in June 2020.